 Reinhard Heydrich was born in 1904, to a family of musicians near Leipzig.
 Though too young to fight in World War I, at age 16 he took up with a street-brawling Freikorps unit, before joining the German navy in 1922.
-Forced out of the navy in 1931 after a sex scandal, Heydrich joined the NSDAP.
-His Aryanism, military bearing, intelligence and ruthless streak impressed SS leader Heinrich Himmler, who took the young Heydrich under his wing.
-By 1933, 29-year-old Heydrich was an SS general; the following year he was put in charge of the newly-formed Gestapo.
+Forced out of the navy in 1931 after a sex scandal, Heydrich joined the National Socialist Party (NSDAP).
+His Aryanism, military bearing, intelligence and ruthless streak impressed Schutzstaffel (SS) leader Heinrich Himmler, who took the young Heydrich under his wing.
+By 1933, 29-year-old Heydrich was an SS general and the following year he was put in charge of the newly-formed Gestapo.
 Heydrich played a leading role in the ‘Night of the Long Knives’ in June 1934; the success of this purge saw him promoted to SS lieutenant-general.

 In many respects, Heydrich was the archetypal Nazi.
 He was politically radical but cultured and restrained; obviously Aryan but intensely anti-Semitic.
 Heydrich had a cool, military-like manner but a sharp tongue when roused.
 He was also ruthless, merciless and pitiless – qualities that seemed ideal for managing Nazi security and police operations.
 By 1935 Heydrich was in charge of the Berlin Gestapo, which under his leadership compiled a comprehensive database of potential spies, dissidents and troublemakers.
 The following year he was also put in charge of the Kripo (criminal police) and given responsibility for security at the Berlin Olympic games.
 Heydrich’s agencies relied on an expansive network of intelligence agents and informers – but he was not averse to using underhanded tactics like blackmail or the fabrication and planting of evidence.